Keto Chocolate Chip Cookies with Almond Flour | Low Carb Cookies

 Plus, it has more powerful anti-inflammatory effects!
 Most importantly, it gives these keto chocolate chip cookies the luscious, buttery flavor and texture that any cookie needs!
 But, you can also use coconut oil instead if you prefer.

 The Key to Keto Chocolate Chip Cookies: Erythritol

 More than even the refined flours, the main carb culprit in traditional cookies (and all sweets) is the sugar.
 So, the alternative for low carb cookies is a low calorie, low carb sweetener.
-And, instead of using an artificial sweetener like Splenda (sucralose), I kept my keto chocolate chip cookies clean with a natural low carb sweetener: erythritol.
+And, instead of using an artificial sweetener like Splenda (sucralose), I kept my cookies clean with a natural low carb sweetener: erythritol.

 Erythritol is a sugar alcohol that occurs naturally in some fruit and fermented foods.
 In the human body, most erythritol passes through without being absorbed and metabolized which is why it doesn’t affect blood sugar.
 And, it doesn’t seem to cause digestion issues like most other sweeteners.

 (It’s not the most common item in grocery stores, but I just order mine online.
 And, it can be a bit expensive, but it’s worth the investment if you plan on making low carb desserts!)